dtbooy/T3A2A/README.md

 ### Login and Registration functionality
 Users have the capability to register to the app by using their email address and a secure password.
 Robust authentication procedures ensure the confidentiality and security of user accounts Users have the ability to log in to the application using their email and selected password.
 ### Search Bar feature
 The application features a search bar which allows a user to search for a bus route based on four criteria starting location, end location, date and time.
 Upon searching the application navigates the user to an information page showing information based on their search criteria.
 ### Functionality to reserve a ticket
 Users have the ability to reserve a ticket for a selected bus route.
 They also have the ability to select multiple tickets for a selected route.
 ### Navigation Bar feature
 The application provides a user friendly interface that allows users to easily navigate across the web pages.
-It features a navigation bar which allows users to navigate to the home page, their user profile and their reservations
+It features a navigation bar which allows users to navigate to the home page, their user profile and their reservations.
 ### Reservations
 The application allows users to view their current reservations for bus routes.
 It also allows a user to update or delete their current reservations.
 ### Locations